 Whether the vehicle is parked on the street or to the rear of the house in a driveway, it needs to be locked when it is unattended.
 This is the most important measure that can be taken to prevent this crime.
 The criminals who steal from vehicles roam through the neighborhoods and pull on door handles.
 They almost always bypass the vehicles with locked doors.
 Once they find a vehicle that is unlocked (which unfortunately is often the case), they rummage through for a few minutes and take loose change, GPS units, laptops or anything else of some value that is easy to carry away.
 They often carry backpacks or bags and do not leave until the bag is full.

 Remove or hide valuables from plain sight in your vehicles.

 GPS units, laptops, phone chargers, currency, EZ pass transponders and anything else should be removed or hidden.
 Never keep keys to your vehicle inside.
 That also applies to keys to other vehicles.
 The same goes for house keys.
 Do not let the criminals “window shop.”
 If the reward is great enough, they may want to break the window to access that item.
 If the door is locked and they see nothing significant, chances are they will move on.

 Report any suspicious activity promptly.

-The criminals often spend a good amount of time in the neighborhoods looking for vehicles to steal from.
-If it appears someone doesn’t belong in the neighborhood, is acting suspiciously (looking into vehicles and trying door handles), and has a bag or backpack please notify the police.
+The criminals often spend a good amount of time in neighborhoods looking for vehicles from which to steal.
+If it appears someone doesn’t belong in the neighborhood, is acting suspiciously (looking into vehicles and trying door handles), and has a bag or backpack, please notify the police.
 They will send a car out and attempt to locate that individual to assess the situation and take appropriate action.

 Ensure you have sufficient outdoor lighting.